 Requirement Value Note Flatness of foundation surface 0.3 mm Flat foundations give better repeatability of the resolver calibration compared to original settings on delivery from ABB.
 The value for levelness aims at the circumstance of the anchoring points in the robot base.
 In order to compensate for an uneven surface, the robot can be recalibrated during installation.
-If resolver/encoder calibration is changed this will influence the absolute accuracy Minimum resonance frequency Note It may affect the manipulator lifetime to have a lower resonance frequency than recommended.
-The value is recommended for optimal performance.
-Due to foundation stiffness, consider robot mass including equipment.
+If resolver/encoder calibration is changed this will influence the absolute accuracy Minimum resonance frequency 22 Hz The value is recommended for optimal performance.
+Note Due to foundation stiffness, consider robot mass including equipment.
+It may affect the ma- nipulator lifetime to have a lower reson- ance frequency than recommended.
 For information about compensating for foundation flexibility, see the description of Motion Process Mode in the manual that describes the controller software option, see References on page 10 .